Best Youth Recurve Bows Tested And Reviewed

 What is a good starter bow for a 10 year old?

-I recommend a bow like the SAS Spirit Jr for beginners.
+I recommend a bow like the Vista Monarch 54" Beginner Youth for beginners.
 Ten-year-olds are usually tall enough to begin using legitimate recurve bows but still need a much smaller model.

 What pound bow should a 12 year old use?